sabertooth-123/KV_cache/README.md

 This project helped me understand:

-How attention works at the tensor level
+How attention works at the tensor level;
-How KV caching reduces repeated computation
+How KV caching reduces repeated computation;
-How tensor dimensions affect cache correctness
+How tensor dimensions affect cache correctness;
-How quantization affects memory and output quality
+How quantization affects memory and output quality;
-How GPU memory limits transformer inference
+How GPU memory limits transformer inference;
-Why benchmarking requires careful experiment design How debugging can change the interpretation of results
+Why benchmarking requires careful experiment design;
+How debugging can change the interpretation of results